Pouriya-Jahanbakhsh/emeter/README.md

 	HighMemPids = lists:foldl(GetMemFoldFun, [], Pids),
 	{ok, [erlang:pid_to_list(X) || X <- HighMemPids]}. %% For encoding to JSON
 ```
 In above i have to load all processes of remote node in current node (if it was remote node).
-Also i have to call `rpc:call` for every pid too.
+Also i have to call `rpc:call` for each pid too.
 It's too slow in large systems.
 There is another way.
-I rewrite above code to:
+I rewrite above code:
 ```erlang
 -module(my_page_module).